What Does a Title Company Do?

 Prepare abstract of title

-An abstract of title summarizes the history of the title to a specific piece of real estate.
-The purpose of the abstract is to present everything that the title company discovered during its research and surveys.
+An abstract of title summarizes the history of the title.
+Its purpose is to present everything the title company discovered during its research and surveys.

 Usually, the abstract of title starts with the initial grant deed.
 The document includes any relevant information about title history and land data.
 Changes in ownership, easements, encroachments, encumbrances, liens, litigations, restrictions, tax sales and other legal actions are also recorded.